 Whether you’re studying cancer or autoimmune disease, we can tailor a study around DCs that meets your specific research needs.
 Our expert staff can guide you in answering research questions around DC maturation, polarisation, interaction, and efficacy as antigen-presenting cells.

 Myeloid cells are the most abundant nucleated hematopoietic cells in the body, consisting of a range of cell types with diverse functions.
 They include monocytes, macrophages, DCs and granulocytes, and make up a critical arm of the immune system.

-Our immunology experts can help you understand if your compound or biologic affects the phenotype or function of myeloid cells, in an isolated cell typesetting, or in a co-culture environment, ensuring the most appropriate level of complexity for you immunology discovery program.
+Our immunology experts can help you understand if your compound or biologic affects the phenotype or function of myeloid cells, in an isolated cell typesetting, or in a co-culture environment, ensuring the most appropriate level of complexity for your immunology discovery program.

 Our monocyte and macrophage monocultures are ideal for pre-clinical optimization (e.g. determining dose response) without expensive animal testing.
 M1 macrophage assays are designed for studying compounds that inhibit pro-inflammatory responses in autoimmune diseases, such as rheumatoid arthritis.
-M2 macrophage assays are best suited for drug candidates designed to reverse the suppression of the immune system by the tumor microenvironment.
+M2-like macrophage assays are best suited for drug candidates designed to reverse the suppression of the immune system by the tumor microenvironment.

 Dendritic cells, especially inflammatory DCs, arise from circulating monocytes.
 We can help you understand if your drug candidate impacts this differentiation process.
 Alternatively, we can support your investigations into your compound effect on the maturation of DCs.